-The Rambus Root of Trust RT-645 (formerly the CryptoManager RT-645) is a fully programmable, ISO-26262 ASIL-D ready hardware security core offering security by design for automotive applications.
+The Rambus RT-645 Embedded Hardware Security Module (formerly the CryptoManager RT-645) is a fully programmable, ISO-26262 ASIL-D ready hardware security core offering security by design for automotive applications.
 It protects against a wide range of failures such as permanent, transient and latent faults and hardware and software attacks with state-of-the-art anti-tamper and security techniques.

 As the connected nature of automobiles evolves, device architects face a growing array of emerging security threats.
-Whether V2X, ADAS, infotainment, or other application, one constant in automotive design is the need for a hardware root of trust-based security implementation.
+Whether V2X, ADAS, infotainment, or other application, one constant in automotive design is the need for an embedded hardware security module-based security implementation.
 The Rambus RT-645 is the ideal security co-processor for automotive uses.
-Built on a custom 32-bit RISC-V siloed and layered secure co-processor, along with dedicated secure memories, the RT-645 features a number of high-capability cryptographic accelerators like AES (all modes), HMAC, SHA-2 (all modes), RSA up to 4096 bits, ECC up to 521 bits, a NIST-compliant Random Bit Generator, AXI Multi Issue Out-of-Order, and Fast DMA capability.
-Additional algorithms such as Whirlpool (SHE), SHA-1 (legacy), AES-CMAC, SHA-3, Poly1305 & ChaCha and OSCCA SM2-3-4 are available as optional HW crypto accelerators.
+Built on a custom 32-bit RISC-V siloed and layered secure co-processor, along with dedicated secure memories, the RT-645 features a number of high-capability cryptographic accelerators like AES (all modes), HMAC-SHA-2 (all modes), RSA up to 4096 bits, ECC up to 521 bits, a NIST-compliant Random Bit Generator, and Fast DMA capability.

-The Rambus Root of Trust is an independent hardware security co-processor design for integration into semiconductor devices, offering secure execution of user applications, tamper detection and protection, and secure storage and handling of keys and security assets.
-The Root of Trust offers chipmakers a siloed approach to security; while located on the same silicon as the main processor, the secure processing core is physically separated.
+The Rambus Root of Trust is an independent hardware security core designed for integration into semiconductor devices, offering secure execution of user applications, tamper detection and protection, and secure storage and handling of keys and security assets.
+The RT-645 implements hardware and software safety mechanisms to exceed ASIL-D safety integrity levels.
+It offers chipmakers a siloed approach to security; while located on the same silicon as the main processor, the secure processing core is physically separated.
 A layered security approach enforces access to crypto modules, memory ranges, I/O pins, and other resources, and assures critical keys are available through hardware only with no access by software.
 The Rambus Root of Trust supports all common main processor architectures, including ARM, RISC-V, x86 and others.

 The Root of Trust supports multi-tenant deployments by offering true multiple root of trust capabilities.
 Each individual Secure Application can be assigned its own unique keys, meaning permissions and access levels are set completely independent of others.
 Secure Applications are siloed from each other, ensuring the best approach to security.
 OEMs can determine access levels and permissions for each and all processes operating within the secure processor.